Join the College Program

-Schools that complete the self-audit and survey by February 13, 2017 will be included in the beta launch of the tool and be eligible to receive up to $1,000 in free training.
+Schools that complete the self-audit and survey will be included in the database and eligible to receive up to $1,000 in free training.
 Training options include AllerTrain U and AllerTrain Lite.

-To access the audit and survey, click here.
+To access the audit, survey and additional information, click here.

 FARE Matching Funds Program:

 Colleges and universities participating in the interdepartmental program may apply for up to $10,000 in FARE matching funds for projects on their campus.
 Project proposals may include anything from setting up allergy-friendly areas on campus to funding awareness events or materials, but should ultimately benefit students with food allergies enrolled at the campus completing the application.

 Applications are accepted and approved on a rolling basis, so early submission is encouraged.
 See the application here for additional award criteria.